uncledan8O8/projects/VMware Virtualization/README.md

 - Clicked 'Create a New Virtual Machine'
 - Chose 'Typical' configuration
 - Selected ISO
-- Created Virtual Disk stored as a single file
+- Created a Virtual Disk stored as a single file
 - Allocated CPUs and Memory
-- Configured network adapter to use Bridged to allow VMs communicate with each other and host
+- Configured the network adapter to use Bridged networking to allow VMs communicate with each other and host
 - Finished wizard and powered on VMs
 - Installed VMware Tools

 <h3>Problems encountered</h3>
 <h4>1.
-Windows Server 2022 Evaluation asked for licence key</h4>
+Windows Server 2022 Evaluation asked for license key</h4>
 <h4>Solution</h4>

 - Chose 'I will install operating system later'
 - Finished wizard and added ISO to Virtual CD/DVD Drive
 - Powered on VM and confirmed that it works
 <h4>2.
-VMs were not able to ping each other</h4>
+VMs were unable to ping each other</h4>
 <h4>Solution</h4>

 - Enabled firewall inbound rule "File and Printer Sharing (Echo Request - ICMPv4-In)"